alfaaarex/awesome-tweaks/README.md

 ![My Post-4](https://raw.githubusercontent.com/dlphin/dolphin/main/os-tweaks.png)

-<p align=center> A list of tweaks and programs for Windows which can be used to tweak or rice your system.
+<p align=center> A list of tweaks and programs for Windows, macOS and Linux which can be used to tweak or rice your system.